charlesj/UberLog/README.md

 UberLog
 =======

 Log analyzer for tf2 written in .net.
-It's under heavy development.
-It is being written test first, with heavy refactoring.
+It's under heavy development, and not yet functional.